Thynix/mantis-backup-downloader/README.md

 - ideally create a separate user account to contain the scripts so there can be a single non-password-protected key for the `encrypt-mantis-backup` script.

+### Usage

+The `run` script will run the download and encrypt scripts, and is suitable for automation usage.